MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ### Endpoint performance
 You should avoid using standard UI pages to expose as web service endpoints.
 A lot of things such as factboxes are not exposed in OData, but will use resources to compute.

-Things that have historically caused performance on tables that are exposed as endpoints:
+Things that have historically caused performance on pages that are exposed as endpoints are:

-- Avoid heavy logic in `OnAfterGetCurrRecord`
+- heavy logic in `OnAfterGetCurrRecord`
-- Avoid many SIFT fields
+- many SIFT fields
-- Avoid factboxes
+- factboxes

 Instead of exposing UI pages as web service endpoints, use the built-in API pages as they have been optimized for this scenario.
 Do select the highest API version available.
 And please do not use the beta version of the API pages.